 What you read is extremely important.
 You need to cover a wide range of subject areas to expose kids to vocabulary words related to many different fields.
 This isn't as hard as it sounds.

-I have written other articles on educational books for children.
+I've written other articles on educational books for children.
 One thing I recommend is encyclopedia type books, such as the Usborne or Kingfisher series.
 Educational chapter books are another great option.
 These are often fun fiction stories that teach science or history.
-The sciences are so broad, it is a good idea to continuously have a science book on your reading list, to ensure that all areas are covered.
+The sciences are so broad, it's a good idea to continuously have a science book on your reading list, to ensure that all areas are covered.

 This might seem like a lot of reading but it really isn't.
 Many books aimed at younger children have short sections that don't take more than a few minutes to read.
 So, even 20 minutes of reading before bed can go a long way in building and improving a child's vocabulary.